 He has been a Fellow of the Royal Society of Arts since 2010, and he gained Fellowship of the Higher Education Academy in 2017.

 At Imperial he teaches diverse aspects of art and architectural history, from the impact of ancient Greek mythology on art through the ages, to the art of modernism.
-He is also an examiner on the Imperial Horizons design programme, and a tutor at City and Guilds of London Art School.
+He is also a tutor at City and Guilds of London Art School.

 His recent art history books include Mirror in the Bathroom: New Paintings by Clive Head (2014); Herbert Read: Art and Idealism (2014); and, Four Essays on Art and Anarchism (2015).

 His first novel, entitled In Search of Sixpence was published by Friction Fiction in 2016, and his second, entitled Rabbitman, was published by Friction Fiction in 2017.
 He is currently working on his third novel, provisionally entitled Ben, and Ernie, and Me.

 - BA (Hons) Art History and English Literature, University of Leeds (1992)

 - MRes Art History (English Expressionism), University of Leeds (1997)

 - PhD, 'The Elephant and the Beetles: The Aesthetic Theory of Herbert Read', University of Nottingham (2005)

 Michael Paraskos is a leading authority on the work of the twentieth-century British art theorist, novelist, and poet, Herbert Read.
 From this, his research has developed more widely, into looking at ways in which anarchist political and cultural theories can be applicable to contemporary art practice, and wider still, on the possible relationships between the alternative reality of anarchistic utopias and Christian notions of heaven and paradise.